 You Gotta Know These Western European Rivers

-Rhone One of Europe’s few major rivers to flow directly into the Mediterranean (via the Gulf of Lion), the Rhone originates in the Swiss Alps and flows into Lake Geneva.
-It emerges at Geneva and flows south, passes through Lyon, Avignon, and Arles, and enters the sea just west of Marseille.
-At Arles, the river splits into “grand” and “petit” branches which encircle the island of Camargue.
+- Rhone: One of Europe’s few major rivers to flow directly into the Mediterranean (via the Gulf of Lion), the Rhone originates in the Swiss Alps and flows into Lake Geneva.
+It emerges from Geneva and flows south, passes through Lyon, Avignon, and Arles, and enters the sea just west of Marseille.
+At Arles, the river splits into “grand” and “petit” branches that encircle the island Camargue.
 The river’s valley is famous for its red wine, and because it is navigable for 300 miles, the Rhone is the key access route of southern France.

-Danube Most of the Danube is in Eastern Europe, but it begins in Germany’s Black Forest (or Schwarzwald) near Freiburg, crossing Bavaria before it enters Austria.
+- Danube: Most of the Danube is in Eastern Europe, but it begins in Germany’s Black Forest (Schwarzwald) near Freiburg, crossing Bavaria before it enters Austria.
 In all, it passes through (or touches the borders of) 10 nations on its 1,785-mile course ending at the Black Sea.
-Chief tributaries include the Drava and Sava, and it passes through 4 national capitals: Vienna, Bratislava, Budapest, and Belgrade.
+Chief tributaries include the Drava and Sava, and it passes through four national capitals: Vienna, Bratislava, Budapest, and Belgrade.
 Formerly known as the Ister, the Danube was often used to define a northern border for the Roman Empire.

 This article was contributed by former NAQT writer Raj Dhuwalia.